TimurSl/agarioSMFL/README.md

 ## Development Progress

-During the session, the following tasks were completed:
+During the development, the following tasks were completed:

 1. Initialization and setup of the game window, including window size and title.
 2. Creation of the player object and its input handling.